 Tear trough is the hollow groove under the eyes that divides the lower eyelid from the cheek and can give the appearance of under-eye bags and droopy cheeks.
 The primary cause of tear trough deformity is insufficient bony tissue in the undereye area.
 Insufficient bone can be due to genetics and age.

-How Tear Trough Deformities Are Corrected
+How A Tear Trough Deformity Is Corrected

 Tear Trough Implants vs. Fillers